humankindof/Homebrew/README.md

-# Homebrew Install and Brewpack.
+# Homebrew Install with Brewpack.
 Homebrew install with brewpack packages.yml file.<br />
 Used for some commonly used brew and cask packages as well as web dev packages.